 Module C – Description of the tyre label

 Module D – Guidance for inspecting the display of labels on tyres

 Module E – Guidance for making an examination of technical documentation for tyre labels

 WP4 - Development and adoption of a database for recording the results of inspections.
-This work package brings a novelty into market surveillance by introducing an application specially created for this programme.
+This work package brought a novelty into market surveillance by introducing an application specially created for this programme.
 The tool gives the MSAs the possibility to add all information collected after each tyre inspections into a database which can be accessed by any of the participants.

 WP6 - Communication with stakeholders and wider dissemination.
-The objective of this work package is to make consumers and stakeholders aware of this programme; of its intents and achievements, both concerning the test results, and on a wider scale, to ensure the results are disseminated (for exploitation) to the widest possible audience.
+The objective of this work package was to make consumers and stakeholders aware of this programme; of its intents and achievements, both concerning the test results, and on a wider scale, to ensure the results are disseminated (for exploitation) to the widest possible audience.